 Ignacio Galan, chairman of Spain’s largest gas and electricity provider, Iberdrola, confirmed that even though his company has yet to figure out how much money it will make from providing electric vehicle recharge, it is moving fast to roll out electric recharge stations.
 “It’s a public service we have to provide,” Galan told Bloomberg reporters at the London summit.
 “We don’t want to be a bottleneck for the development of the electric car.”

 With electric cars beginning to grow in popularity, it has left uncertainty among electricity providers throughout the world.
 However, the United States are trying their best to stay ahead of the curve when it comes to helping consumers maintain their electricity consumption used for their electric vehicles.
 US energy companies already offer plans similar to these 4change energy plans for household use, allowing consumers to properly manage their electricity consumption without worry.
-For Spain, it may be a while before they are able to manage such a feat, although they have already begun their journey.
+In the US, companies like Safe and Sound Electric regularly install chargers for electric cars (such as Tesla models).
+To find out more about this process, click here to go to Safe and Sound Electric.
+Meanwhile, for Spain, it may be a while before they are able to manage such a feat, although they have already begun their journey.

 At an event in Madrid last month, Iberdrola presented its new “Smart Mobility” plan, pledging to have more than 30 electric recharge stations available on Spanish highways by the end of this year and a total of 200 installed at a distance of every 100 kilometers across Spain’s principal highways and main tourism corridors by the end of 2019.